PedroPCardonaA/IDATT2105/README.md

 ## Database Configuration

 Tokenly uses an H2 in-memory database, which is configured and constructed at runtime using SQL scripts included in resources/db/sql.
 No manual database configuration is required, as everything happens automatically when the system runs.

+## Database Description

+Our database is a database schema with multiple tables designed for an e-commerce platform.
+The users table stores information about users such as their username, password, and whether they are enabled.
+The authorities table is used for authorization and contains the usernames and their corresponding authorities.
+The profiles table contains user profile information, such as their name, email, birthdate, avatar, and balance.

+The categories table stores information about the product categories, while the items table contains details about each product, including its name, owner, description, and source path.
+The listings table is used to create a listing for an item, which contains information such as the minimum and maximum price, publication time, number of visits, and whether it is closed.

+The chats table tracks conversations between buyers and sellers, and the messages table stores the messages exchanged between them.
+The transactions table keeps a record of all transactions, including the listing, seller and buyer names, transaction price, and time.
+Lastly, the wish_list and bid tables store the user's wish list and bid information, respectively.
+These tables are linked to other tables using foreign keys to maintain data integrity.

 ## Authentication and Authorization